True faith and courage are like a kite – an opposing wind raises them higher. – Buddha

 Make it a sea change, but make it your own.
 But, how do I get to there from here?
 It’s all easier said than done; nothing seems logical now.

 Logic will take you from A to B, said Albert Einstein.
 Creativity will take you everywhere.

 Creatively, maybe hunting down my roots is a place for me to begin this sea change.
 Maybe the election and all the newfound light shining on our founding fathers (and mothers) and the health of this American experiment 241 years later, is a good thing.
 It will be if it inspires us to hope again, to love our country and its people – in all aspects of…as we borrowed from the French… liberté, egalité, fraternité.

-As for me, this French author’s words are favorites of mine: One doesn’t discover new lands without consenting to lose sight of the shore for a very long time. ~ André Gide
+As for me, a French author’s words — always a favorite quote — conjure up the image of a sea change: One doesn’t discover new lands without consenting to lose sight of the shore for a very long time. ~ André Gide

-So, this summer, as time marches on and 2018 calendars appear in my mailbox, I’ve given myself an assignment: Go down to the beach.
+So, this summer, as time marches on and 2018 calendars appear in my mailbox, I’ve given myself an assignment: Go down to the shore.
 Enjoy some downtime to re-think, re-imagine.
 It’s OK to dig your toes in the sand, to sit and relax for awhile.
 Let the kite float up into the breeze.
+Watch it soar.
 Counterculture sounds a bit magical now.

 The moment will naturally come to get up from your beach chair.
 Raise the kite higher; hang on; run with it along the shore.
 Hop into the boat that’s waiting for you to leave the harbor…and in your own way, to be part of the ripple effect, to be the change.